 Sea Watch can host group trips or visit your school!
 Our team aims to cover the following topics: marine life, whales and dolphins, and threats, while incorporating curriculum.
-There are a range of opportunities for teachers and pupils to get involved with the work that Sea Watch conducts around the UK and at our research base in New Quay.
+There are a range of opportunities for teachers and pupils to get involved with the work that Sea Watch conducts around the UK and at our Education Hub in New Quay.
+The Hub allows us to host large groups, delivering educational activities inside and out on the pier/beach.
+Visits can be booked between April-October.
+Find out more about our Visitor Centre and Education Hub here.

 Visits to you